aritzmaeso/Pulsometer/README.md

 Here it is the datasheet with the connections of the chip.
 **ARGAZKIA**

-For the programation you have to put the Arduino Uno in mode ISP.
+For the programation you have to put the **Arduino Uno in mode ISP**.
-File->Examples->ArduinoISP and we load it.
+File->Examples->ArduinoISP and load it.

+Once we have this done, as the Arduino IDE do not support Attiny85 it is needed to develop board.
+Open File->Preferences->Additional Boards Manager URL; you need to add this URL: https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json

+Then, we are going to use the libraries that are mentioned in the beginning.
+Tools->Panel->ATtiny.
+So now we will start programming the Attiny85 with Arduino Uno as you can see in the image.
+**ARGAZKIA**

+Now, return to the Arduino IDE on Tools->Processor: "ATtiny85" and choose 8MHz (internal) on Tools->Clock.
+**ARGAZKIA**

+It is important to take into account to have the Arduino as ISP.
+Tools->Programmer: Arduino as ISP.
+Have a look again to the other tools, maybe the clock is changed to 1MHz, so put it again in 8MHz.
+**ARGAZKIA**

+To finish, Tools->Burn Bootloader; to burn the chip.
+This is only done once for each chip.
+**ARGAZKIA**